leslie0605/interview-platform-backend/README.md

    ```bash
    OPENAI_API_KEY=your_openai_api_key_here
    ```
-4. Upload your own resume to root folder with its name as "resume.pdf".
+4. Upload your own resume to root folder and name it as "resume.pdf".
 5. Start the app:
    ```bash
    node ttsChat.js